-As the name suggests, ILC frequently spreads out of the milk gland (lobule) where it forms, and may invade and infect other lymph nodes.
+As the name suggests, invasive lobular carcinoma frequently spreads out of the milk gland (lobule) where it forms and may invade and infect other lymph nodes.

-ILC is similar to other invasive breast cancers in that it can spread easily to other parts of the body.
-However, unlike other breast cancers, ILC does not cause a lump to form.
+It is similar to other invasive breast cancers in that it can spread easily to other parts of the body.
+However, unlike other breast cancers, it does not cause a lump.

-ILC is harder to detect than other breast cancers through traditionally used breast cancer screenings using mammograms and ultrasounds.
+Also, invasive lobular carcinoma is more challenging to detect than other breast cancers through traditional breast cancer screenings methods, using mammograms and ultrasounds.

-In the earliest stages, ILC may not cause any signs or symptoms.
-However, as the cancer progresses the following may occur:
+In the earliest stages, invasive lobular carcinoma may not cause any signs or symptoms.
+However, as the cancer progresses, the following may occur:

 - swelling in part of the breast

-- change in skin texture of the breast
+- changes in skin texture of the breast

 - redness or scaliness in the breast skin